puf/puf.io/notes/posts/DevRel Funnel.md

 The concept of this funnel is that you want people to take action (buy your product), but in order to do that they must first want your product.
 And they can't desire the product without first having an interest in it.
 And to gain an interest in something they must first be aware of it.

 The theory goes that you help people progress towards the desired action, one step at a time.
-Some fraction of the people will drop off at every step (typically called a conversion), but the value of each person increases at every step.
+At each step you’ll see both conversions (people who advance) and drop-off (people who don’t) - and the value of a user increases at every step.

-The funnel is a great tool as it visualizes the progress, and helps you to think of what specific action you can take at each step.
+The funnel is a great tool because it visualizes the progress, and helps you to think of what specific action you can take at each step.

 ---